INFORMATION FOR PATIENTS OF DR. S. KRAFT

 Frowning causes the muscles in the face to pull on the tissues in and under the skin.
 Over time the muscles can become too strong and cause frown lines, furrows, and wrinkles to form around the eyes and in the forehead.
 Various facial expressions can also cause wrinkles to develop in other areas of the face, such as around the nose, mouth, and neck.
 This can cause a person to have a discouraged or angry look, even though he or she is not upset.

 In recent years it has been found to be very effective in smoothing out facial wrinkles and frown lines caused by excessive facial muscle activity.
-Tiny amounts of Botox are injected under the skin into the overactive muscles to relax them.
+Tiny amounts of Botox CosmeticTM are injected under the skin into the overactive muscles to relax them.
 This stops them from pulling on the skin and prevents the wrinkles and furrows from forming on the surface.

-Treating the Face with Botox
+Treating the Face with Botulinum Toxin

 Treatment has to planned for each patient on an individual basis.
 It is important for the doctor to discuss the objectives and risks of treatment with the patient before it is given.
 The drug should only be used by a doctor trained to use the drug.

-Botox begins to act 2 or 3 days after it is injected, and reaches its peak effect 7 to 10 days later.
+Botox CosmeticTM begins to act 2 or 3 days after it is injected, and reaches its peak effect 7 to 10 days later.
 The skin slowly responds to this relaxation by smoothing out.
 The drug wears off 4 to 6 months later, after which time the wrinkles tend to recur gradually.
 Thus, most patients require treatment two or three times per year to maintain the cosmetic improvement.

 It is important to note that patients do not respond in exactly the same way to the usual starting doses of the drug.
 Some people need extra injections to reach their maximal response, while others never completely get rid of the furrows or wrinkles.
 For this reason, it is important for the doctor to check the result 2 or 3 weeks after treatment and to be sure there have been no side effects from the treatment.
-Patients who do not respond to the Botox or who are not felt to be candidates for Botox can be referred for alternative therapies such as laser resurfacing.
+Patients who do not respond to the Botox CosmeticTM or who are not felt to be candidates for Botox CosmeticTM can be referred for alternative therapies such as laser resurfacing.

 Side Effects